6-month/Bloom/README.md

 <br/>

 ### 1. About The Project
 There are many great SNS available on Web, however, We didn't find one that really suit my needs so We create this enhanced one.
-We want to create a Website so amazing that it will be the last one you ever need -- We think this it it😊
+We want to create a Website so amazing that it will be the last one you ever need -- We think this is it😊

 Here is why we create it :
   - To make a website where anyone can write down their goals